-The Austin immigration attorneys at the William Jang, PLLC typically charge the following in attorney’s fees when filing with the United States Citizenship and Immigration Services (USCIS) from within the United States (please read the disclaimer on this page), in addition to the filing fees currently charged by the USCIS:
+The Austin immigration attorneys at the Law Office of William Jang, PLLC typically charge the following in attorney’s fees when filing with the United States Citizenship and Immigration Services (USCIS) from within the United States (please read the disclaimer on this page), in addition to the filing fees currently charged by the USCIS:

 - $500 in attorney’s fees

 - $660 for the main petition filing fee USCIS

 At the Law Office of William Jang, PLLC, our Austin immigration attorneys are extensively experienced with the representation of individuals applying for their re-entry permit.
 To discuss the particulars of your circumstances with one of our Austin immigration lawyers, please call our Austin offices at today.
 Please check out this sample of approved cases.